 When tooth pain strikes, it can be a sign of infection, inflammation, or nerve damage deep within the tooth.
 Endodontic care focuses on diagnosing and treating these problems, relieving pain, addressing infection, and preserving your natural tooth whenever possible.

-At Tend, our general dentists provide a range of endodontic services.
+Our general dentists provide a range of endodontic services.
 With a comfort-first approach, your Tend dentist can diagnose tooth pain, treat early infection, and perform root canal treatment, often relieving discomfort without the need for a specialist.

 For complex cases, our board-certified endodontists are available to deliver the specialist care you need to smile comfortably again.
 Through coordinated care with your general dentist, your endodontist will ensure you receive the right level of care, whether that's same-day treatment or a long-term plan centered on improving overall oral health.